-Do not despair!
-You saving grace could be as simple as tightening a few bolts.
+Your saving grace could be as simple as tightening a few bolts.
 You see, most beds loosen up over time, and tightening the four corner bolts on a Hemnes bed can bring them back into line.
 You have probably tried this already, but if not, it is the place to start.

-Target the bolts closest to where your squeak is, but it also make sense to tighten the whole bed.
+Target the bolts closest to where your squeak is, but it also makes sense to tighten the whole bed.
 Sometimes you might hear a squeak in one place, but the looseness is elsewhere in the bed frame.

 This is not a solution if you plan on moving.
 It means that the bed will be stuck together and much more difficult to disassemble when you need to.
 This is a solution for those who do not plan on moving and do not care if the bed frame makes it out alive.